gabebw/dotfiles/README.markdown

 These are my dotfiles - the .<whatever> files that live in my home directory.

 As you may notice, they aren't actually dotfiles - they don't have a dot in front!
-To do this, I created ~/.dotfiles/ and symlinked everything into there: ~/.vim is a symlink to ~/.dotfiles/vim/, and so on.
-If you'd like to use this in your own config, you may want to use a little shell script I wrote for auto-symlinking, available in the "util file":http://github.com/gabebw/dotfiles/blob/master/extra/util.
+To interactively link them into ~, run
+    rake link:all

+The Rakefile has following tasks:
+    rake default             # Install everything and link dotfiles rake install:all         # Install RVM, Homebrew, and useful Homebrew formulae rake install:brews       # Install some useful homebrew formulae rake install:homebrew    # Install homebrew
+    rake install:rvm         # Install RVM
+    rake install:slime       # Install SLIME, a good Lisp mode for Emacs rake link:all            # Link all dotfiles into ~ rake uninstall:all       # Uninstall everything
+    rake uninstall:homebrew  # Uninstall homebrew
+    rake uninstall:rvm       # Uninstall RVM
+    rake update:slime        # Update SLIME
+    rake update:vim_plugins  # Update vim plugins